srikarkarthik-678/Samvidhan-AI/README.md

 ### 4. Configure environment variables

-Create/edit `.env` in the project root:
+Create a `.env` file in the project root:

 ```env
 LLM_PROVIDER=openai